UI-Manufaktur/uim-databases/source/uim/databases/databases/README.md

 preventing SQL injections, inspecting and altering schemas, and with debugging and profiling queries sent to the database.

-It adopts the API from the native PDO extension in PHP for familiarity, but solves many of the inconsistencies PDO has, while also providing several features that extend PDO`s capabilities.
+It adopts the API from the native PDO extension in D for familiarity, but solves many of the inconsistencies PDO has, while also providing several features that extend PDO`s capabilities.

 A distinguishing factor of this library when compared to similar database connection packages, is that it takes the concept of "data types" to its core.
-It lets you work with complex PHP objects or structures that can be passed as query conditions or to be inserted in the database.
+It lets you work with complex D objects or structures that can be passed as query conditions or to be inserted in the database.

-The typing system will intelligently convert the PHP structures when passing them to the database, and convert them back when retrieving.
+The typing system will intelligently convert the D structures when passing them to the database, and convert them back when retrieving.